Swerve (SWRV) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Swerve Historical Price

-According to the latest data gathered on Swerve live price page, the current price of Swerve is 0.00411692USD.
-The circulating supply of Swerve(SWRV) is 18.51M SWRV , giving it a market capitalization of $76.19K.
+According to the latest data gathered on Swerve live price page, the current price of Swerve is 0.00440768USD.
+The circulating supply of Swerve(SWRV) is 18.52M SWRV , giving it a market capitalization of $81.63K.

 The Swerve Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SWRV based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.